agenium-scale/nsimd/CONTRIBUTE.md

 NSIMD currently supports the following architectures:

+- CPU:
+  + CPU called CPU in source code.
+This "extension" is not really one as it is only present so that code written with NSIMD can compile and run on targets not supported by NSIMD or with no SIMD.
 - Intel:
   + SSE2 called SSE2 in source code.
   + SSE4.2 called SSE42 in source code.